39aldo39/klfc/README.md

                              layout to stdout)
     --keylayout DIRECTORY    Export to a keylayout directory (‘-’ for printing the base layout to stdout)
+    --tmk DIRECTORY          Export to a TMK directory (‘-’ for printing the base layout to stdout)
     -o,--output DIRECTORY    Export to all file types

 #### Extra Options ####